• Skip to main content

 Sam felt the usual jumble of emotions.
 He opened a box of shells, and eased one out, pinching the brass between thumb and forefinger.

-I wrote the original version this story for the 100 Word Challenge #405 at Velvet Verbosity.
-I revised the story on June 11, 2022.
+I wrote this story for the 100 Word Challenge #405 at Velvet Verbosity.

 Home in No Time